• Skip to primary navigation

 What is Chutney?

-Chutneys are a dipping sauce or relish that can b made with vegetables, fruits or herbs.
+Chutneys are dipping sauces or relish that can b made with vegetables, fruits, or herbs.
 These chutneys are mostly prepared fresh at home.
 They are eaten as dips, or topped as sauces on snacks or chaats.

-They can be sweet, spicy, sour, tangy or a melange of flavors all at the same time.
-Think of the mouthwatering zing ("chat pata") when you see or enjoy the sweet, spicy, sour foods.
+They can be sweet, spicy, sour, tangy, or a melange of flavors simultaneously.
+Think of the mouthwatering zing (“chat pata”) when you see or enjoy sweet, spicy, and sour foods.

 How is Chutney Served?